distbit0/distbit.xyz/_posts/2025-02-11-work-in-progress-decision-selection-bias.md

 $$
 A positive $\Delta$ means the chosen proposals look “too good” compared to the unconditional average, purely because they were selected in states of the world favoring them.
 This can happen even if $\mu_c$ < $\mu$ in a bigger, unconditional sense, but the market only sees the slice where the internal signal favored choosing it.

-> **Saturation Effect:** As the skew grows, $\Delta$ grows, but if the decision mechanism starts randomly selecting or fails to cross thresholds, you dilute how often you land in the strongly favorable subset.
-Hence, the overall decision selection bias saturates rather than growing linearly with the skew.
+As the skew grows, $\Delta$ grows.
+Proposals can be adversarially constructed to have a high skew by e.g. having a bi-modal distribution of outcomes selected from using a random variable

 ---